coredns/coredns.io/content/blog/coredns-011.md

 CoreDNS-011 has been [released](https://github.com/coredns/coredns/releases/tag/v011)!

-CoreDNS is a DNS server that chains middleware, where each middleware implements a DNS feature.
+CoreDNS is a DNS server that chains plugins, where each plugin implements a DNS feature.

-Release v011 is a major release, with backwards incompatible changes in the *kubernetes* middleware.
+Release v011 is a major release, with backwards incompatible changes in the *kubernetes* plugin.

 ## Core

-**This release has backwards incompatible changes** for the *kubernetes* middleware.
+**This release has backwards incompatible changes** for the *kubernetes* plugin.

 * Stop vendoring `github.com/miekg/dns` and `golang.org/x/net/context`.
-This enables external middleware to compile without tripping over vendored types that mismatch.
+This enables external plugin to compile without tripping over vendored types that mismatch.
 * Allow an easy way to specify reverse zones in the Corefile, just use (e.g) `10.0.0.0/24` as the zone name, CoreDNS translates this to 0.0.10.in-addr.arpa.
 This is only done when the netmask is a multiple of 8 and for both IPv4 and IPv6.
 * Bug and stability fixes.

-## Middleware
+## Plugin

 Make *kubernetes*, *file*, *secondary*, *hosts*, *erratic* and *metrics* now fail on unknown properties in the Corefile.